 The first step is to input the correct settings in the controller depending on your recipe.
 Here, you can adjust the desired temperature for mashing or bypass the temperature control all together to bring the water to a boil.
 A beeping alert lets you know after every step in the brewing process is completed.

 Follow the directions in the instruction manual for mashing.
 This process is quite straightforward with the Grainfather.
-Simply set the mashing temperature, place the parts in the correct order including inner basket, overflow pipe cover, and after adding the grain, insert the top perforated plate, and overflow inlet.
+Simply set the mashing water temperature, place the parts in the correct order including inner basket, overflow pipe cover, and after adding the grain, insert the top perforated plate, and overflow inlet.
 All the parts fit perfectly and do not require special tools or equipment to install.

 There are two options for sparging with the Grainfather depending on whether or not you are using a stainless steel fermenter.
 The Grainfather will maintain a consistent temperature once you are done with the mashing so you don’t have to worry about timing the sparge water to coincide exactly with when you finish mashing.
 Overall, the sparging process is as easy as lifting the basket and locking it in place.